 Collection 2 Surface Temperature products require atmospheric auxiliary data input from external USGS data sources.
 USGS retrieves data from the data source and extracts parameters specific to Landsat Collection 2 Level-2 processing.
 These subset data sets are available for download for users who wish to perform Level-2 processing.
 It is not necessary for users to download atmospheric auxiliary data sources to use Collection 2 Level-2 products.

 Visit Landsat Collection 2 Atmospheric Auxiliary for additional information.

 Constraints and Caveats

 Most Collection 2 Landsat 4-9 day-lit (descending acquisitions) surface reflectance scenes can be processed to a surface temperature product, but please note the following;

 - C2 ST products may display areas of 'blockiness' over small surface targets.
-Visit the Blockiness Artifact in Landsat Collection 2 Surface Temperature Products page to learn more.
+Please access the Landsat Collection 2 Known Issues page to learn more.